aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 ## **Compatibility with GS1 Components**
 Considering that *DataBar Expanded* / *DataBar Expanded Stacked* subtypes enable data encoding in any format, it may be important to ensure compatibilty of the encoded information with GS1 standards.
-This can be impemented through the *setAllowOnlyGS1Encoding* method of class [*DataBarParameters*]().
-This method requests checking for compatibility of the encoded data with GS Application Identifiers.
+This can be impemented through the *setAllowOnlyGS1Encoding* function of class [*DataBarParameters*](https://reference.aspose.com/barcode/php/classDataBarParameters).
+This function requests checking for compatibility of the encoded data with GS Application Identifiers.
 An exception is thrown if an inconsistency is identified.
-This method can also serve to verify the correctness of GTIN values in other *DataBar* subtypes.
+It also serves to verify the correctness of GTIN values in other *DataBar* subtypes.

 *DataBar Expanded* barcodes shown below have been generated suing the GS1-compatible and non-compatible data formats.